komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 Fibo retracement is placed automatically from lowest Low to highest High based on specified **Bars number** and **TimeFrame**.

-**Trend is Bullish** means highest High happened after lowest Low:
+**Trend is Bullish** means the highest High happened after the lowest Low:
 IMAGE HERE

-**Trend is Bearish** means highest High happened before lowest Low:
+**Trend is Bearish** means the highest High happened before the lowest Low:
 IMAGE HERE

 **FiboLevel** is set by parameter.